JetBrains/ring-ui/README.md

 2. Install Ring UI Yeoman generator: `npm install -g generator-ring`.

-3. To add a new block, issue one of the following commands after changing to the `components` folder:
+3. To add a new component, issue one of the following commands after changing to the `components` folder:
-  * For a plain JS block: `yo ring:plain`
+  * For a plain JS component: `yo ring:plain`
-  * For a ReactJS block: `yo ring:jsx`
+  * For a ReactJS component: `yo ring:jsx`
-  * For an AngularJS block: `yo ring:ng`
+  * For an AngularJS component: `yo ring:ng`

-It will ask for block name and then create the skeleton for you.
+It will ask for component name and then create the skeleton for you.

 ## Building on host project side

-1. Add JetBrains internal registry to .npmrc in your project folder:
+1. Add JetBrains internal registry to `.npmrc` in your project folder:

 ```
 echo 'registry = http://registry.npmjs.org' >> .npmrc